Copyright collective: India

 The Screenwriters Association of India [SRAI] earlier known as Film Writers Association represents the interests of lyricists, screenwriters and novelists.
 It applied for becoming a copyright society in 2017 but is currently operating as a trade union representing its members.
 Recently an application for registration under S.33 was made by the Recorded Music Performance ltd which controls public performance and broadcasting rights of sound recordings of its member companies.
 RMPL has applied for registration as PPL is no longer operating as a copyright society under S.33 of the Copyrights Act 1957.
 The validity of PPL operating as a company has been debated and was considered by the 2014 case of Leopold cafe v.
 Novex Communication in which the Bombay High Court that s.30 of the Copyright Act 1957 allows a duly authorised agent to issue licenses on behalf of authors and other owners, therefore organisations can perform the activities of a copyright society without being registered under S.33 but it will not be referred to as a copyright society and cannot issue licenses in its own name.
 PPL now operates as a Copyrights Organisation [CRO] and can only issue licenses as an agent, therefore it must issue licenses in the name of the copyright owners and not itself.

 United Kingdom

 See Copyright Licensing Agency, Phonographic Performance Limited, and PRS for Music.

 United States and Canada

 In the U.S. and Canada, groups that provide intermediary functions between copyright holders and performers of works such as music are called performance rights organisations or PROs.
 Other organizations such as artists' rights groups license and collect royalties for the reproduction of works such as paintings by living or recently deceased artists whose work has not yet entered the public domain.
-There are also collectives that collect royalties for copies from magazines and scholarly journals such as Access Copyright in Canada.
+There are also groups that collect royalties for copies from magazines and scholarly journals such as Access Copyright in Canada under Collective administration of copyrights.